tomasyovino/BuddyNet-MERN-social-media/README.md

 You will be able to change all the characteristics of your user.

 ### <strong>Publications</strong>
 You will be able to publish in real time what is happening, your thoughts and your environment.
+You can also delete your posts if you are not satisfied with them after posting them.

 ### <strong>Likes interaction</strong>
 You will be able to "Like" the publications of your interest.

 ### <strong>Comments interaction</strong>
-Coming soon!
+You can interact with users' publications by commenting on them.
+You can also delete your comments if you are not satisfied with them after posting them.

 ### <strong>Chat with others</strong>
 Coming soon!